Pinball Machine Buying Guide

 If you start buying pinball machines, at some point you’re going to want to sell one.
 This is where the next stage in ownership begins.
 In order to sell a game, you need to determine:

 - How much your game is currently worth?
 It could be a lot different from when you bought it, even it if was just 6 to 12 months ago.

 - Do you have a way to get it out of your house?
 A lot of times the person picking up the game doesn’t have proper equipment, like a dolly or enough manpower.
-You need to make sure ahead of time that you have this figured out, nothing worse is having someone travel a long distance and then find out that neither of you have the right equipment to actually get it out of the house.
+You need to make sure ahead of time that you have this figured out.
+Nothing is worse than having someone travel a long distance and then find out that neither of you have the right equipment to actually get it out of the house.

 Cleaning your pinball machine

-If you play your game very much, eventually you’re going to need to clean it.
-If your game has been made in the past 25 years, the cleaning product of choice is Novus 2.
+If you play your game very much, eventually you’re going to need to clean it. the cleaning product of choice is Novus 2.
 Most people have never heard of it, but it’s pretty popular in some niches.
-A good place to buy it would be like Amazon here:
+It’s mainly good on games made after 1990.
+This is due to the fact that they didn’t start clearcoating the playfields till then.
+A good place to buy it would be like through my Amazon affliate here:

 It works really good on playfields and plastics, even cabinets.
 However, you have to be careful on playfields before 1990, it can accidentally remove paint from the playfield.
 On playfields made earlier on, some people use mill-wax, some just use Novus 2, some use magic eraser, etc. I personally use a combination of Novus 2 and magic eraser on older playfields, it seems to work decently well.